Seeing error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-It’s important to have a pro like one from Freschi Service Experts in Concord work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+It’s important to let a pro like one from Freschi Service Experts in Concord work on repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.

-We want you to be completely happy with our furnace repair in Concord.
+We want you to be fully satisfied with our furnace repair in Concord.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works